goadesign/goa/README.md

 ## Overview

-goa takes a different approach to building services by making it possible to describe the *design* of the service API using a simple Go DSL. goa uses the description to generate specialized service helper code, client code and documentation. goa is extensible via plugins, for example the [goakit](https://github.com/goadesign/plugins/tree/master/goakit) plugin generates code that leverage the [go-kit](https://github.com/go-kit/kit) library.
+Goa takes a different approach to building services by making it possible to describe the *design* of the service API using a simple Go DSL. goa uses the description to generate specialized service helper code, client code and documentation.
+Goa is extensible via plugins, for example the [goakit](https://github.com/goadesign/plugins/tree/master/goakit) plugin generates code that leverage the [go-kit](https://github.com/go-kit/kit) library.